 Malware On Your Equipment

 It is very common for people that are not using some type of system to block cyberattacks to end up with malware on their computer.
 It is becoming more common, and despite the fact that you may have some of the best antivirus, and anti-malware software running in the background, it is possible that it has not yet been identified by that system.
 It’s only by working with a business that is constantly doing updates that you can protect your computer from these problems.
 Therefore, if you are still having problems with your network, and performances lagging, you should do a scan for malware.
+To prevent any security issue and unauthorized accesses to your network, make sure you have a great system working for your company, such as a Meraki Firewall.

 Whether this is by design, or the simple fact that technology changes to quickly, computers seem to become outdated within just a few years.
 If you had purchased a laptop or desktop computer in the last three years, the following area will literally be obsolete.
 That is because the speed at which many software programs are constructed are designed to work with the latest systems.
 Since the software needs more RAM, or more processing power to operate properly, you will end up with problems with your network performance.